125+ web files in a constantly

 Photo Bermuda Department of Tourism

-Off Lover's Lane at the Middle Road, or via Valley Road at the Middle Road, this is on accessible private property.
-There are nearly 26 acres of prime nature reserve, the second largest in Bermuda.
+A UK registered RAMSAR wetlands site of national importance.
 The central portion is owned by the Bermuda Audubon Society and the Bermuda National Trust has extensive land on either side.
 A boardwalk, mostly on Audubon property, a 315 foot attraction, takes visitors over five separate areas. $350,000 of its cost is the gift of American philanthropist and Bermuda resident Dennis Sherwin, a former Bermuda National Trust president.
 The nature reserve has fine palmetto and cedar trees and a mangrove swamp.
 A pond in the marsh, near the swamp, funded by Audubon, was filled in with garbage in the 1920 era but re-established to create rare new wetlands for migratory birds.
 The reserve is the last place on the island where a forest remained intact after colonists first arrived in 1609.
 But rising sea levels - caused by whirlpools of warm water called gyres - may be causing the loss over a period of time of up to 70% of the cedar trees.
 In 2002, sea levels were the highest in Bermuda for 300 years.
 They have risen 9 inches since 1926 and the rate at which the water is rising has increased every year.
-Because it is otherwise a safe refuge for endangered trees and plants, please take only photographs and leave only footprints.A recent addition is the pond, in which attempts have been made, not successful to date, to catch and transfer from Warwick Pond some live specimens of the precious endemic the Killifish (Fundulous bermudae), found in a special tank at the Bermuda Aquarium, Museum and Zoo - about 2.5 inches long, with a low dorsal fin, light brown to pale greenish yellow, darker on the ventral surface, with dark, indistinct greenish-brown bands on the sides.
+Because it is otherwise a safe refuge for endangered trees and plants, please take only photographs and leave only footprints.A recent addition is the pond, in which attempts have been made, not successful to date, to catch and transfer from Warwick Pond (in Warwick Parish) some live specimens of the precious endemic the Killifish (Fundulous bermudae), found in a special tank at the Bermuda Aquarium, Museum and Zoo - about 2.5 inches long, with a low dorsal fin, light brown to pale greenish yellow, darker on the ventral surface, with dark, indistinct greenish-brown bands on the sides.
 Still largely unknown to the general public.
 First described in 1874 by Gunther.
 Male and female have slightly different coloring.
 First illustrated in Beebe and Tee-Van's 1933 "Field Book of Shore Fishes of Bermuda. " A favorite place is a fresh to brackish water pond, especially when fringed with mangroves.

 P. O. Box PG 150.
 Paget PG BX, Bermuda.
 Appointed under the Bermuda Government's Parish Councils Act 1971.

-A small but select shopping area, with a food store and a gift store.
+A small shopping area, with a food store and a gift store.

 Ten years after the repeated rape, sodomy, murder and torture in Bermuda - on July 3, 1996 - of Canadian teen Rebecca Middleton, this half acre Paget nature reserve of wooded hillside near Ord Road, on a stretch of the Bermuda Railway Trail, was formally named in her honour on late February 2006.
 It is owned by the Bermuda National Trust (BNT).
 It was donated by Mr. and Mrs. Walter Cook.
 Mrs. Cook’s maiden name is Middleton, and although no relation to Rebecca, she was particularly upset by the case and wished the land to be a permanent memorial.
 BNT then-president Hugh Davidson said the gift would continue a vision of an ‘Emerald Necklace’ of green spaces throughout the Island.